 How much more work could six people do?
 So now if you had eight people already and you bring in six people and now we’re up to 14 but we’re paying everybody for eight hours a day, what could the productivity be with fresh people?
 Folks that are ready to go to work, folks that are ready to produce in the eight hours, folks that you can hold accountable to, what the other people have been able to produce.
 Again, going back up to number one, what’s our effectiveness?
 You know, are we actually already being excellent in being effective?
 Are we producing the max that we can in eight hours?
 If you can hold these new people to that same accountability, you are now getting more stuff done at less cost.
 The math just works.
 Well of course, Chris, everything you’re saying is just so basic.
 Oh really?
 How come we make decisions like this in every area of our business?

 Why?
-Because it’s smarter, stronger, strategic decision making.
+Because it’s smarter, stronger, strategic decision-making.
 So what do we do on a daily basis?
 Solve the problem, hey, go get that done.
 Hey, go fix that.
 There’s something wrong.
 Go do it.
 Instead of pulling back and taking in plenty of great information and asking the questions that we need to be asking so that we can make the best decisions.
 This is just one area, guys.
-This is just one scenario and of course the questions are going to be different on most every scenario, right?
+This is just one scenario and of course the questions are going to be different on almost every scenario, right?
 You’re not going to ask those specific questions when it comes to a cultural issue when it comes to gossip.
 So getting back to this specific scenario, here’s where we get into the math.
-Think about this for a second, for 22,000 hours, if we spent 50% more to get the same productivity, if they continued to do the same productivity while they’re working over time, what’s the average over time rate?
+Think about this for a second, for 22,000 hours, if we spent 50% more to get the same productivity, if they continued to do the same productivity while they’re working overtime, what’s the average overtime rate?
 At 22,000 hours, how much money is that?

 What we discover is we’re actually hurting ourselves in the long run.
 Shoot, we’re hurting ourselves in the short run on this situation, right?
 But we’re definitely hurting ourselves in the long run.
 You have to understand not everybody is taught how to gain quality perspective and make quality strategic decisions.